Hoyasumii/bee-movie/README.md

 Thinking bee!
 Thinking bee!

-Vanessa, aim for the flower
+Vanessa, aim for the flower.